w3c/p2p-webtransport/explainer.md

 - Bidirectional streams are like unidirectional streams, but in two directions.
   They are useful for sending messages that expect a response.

 - Datagrams are small, out-of-order, unreliable messages.
-They areuseful for sending small, out-of-order, unreliable messages with less API complexity and less network overhead than streams.
+They are useful for sending messages with less API complexity and less network overhead than streams.

 A QuicTransport is a WebTransport that maps directly to QUIC streams and